tippe4hexhibit/tippe4hfair/content/faq.md

 ### When is the fair?

-The 2023 Tippecanoe County 4-H Fair will be held on July 21st through July 29th.
+The 2024 Tippecanoe County 4-H Fair will be held on July 19th through July 27th.

 ### Is it open to the public?

-Yes, the fair will once again be open to the public.
+Yes, the fair is be open to the public.
 Bring your friends and family!

 ### How much does it cost to attend the fair?